yuqingc/yuqingc.github.io/README.md

 ### Deploy with GitHub Actions

-This Repository has been configured for deployment with GitHub Actions.
+This repository has been configured for deployment with GitHub Actions.
 See [Actions](https://github.com/yuqingc/yuqingc.github.io/actions).